Kimberly-Clark Diaper Bank

 Volunteer with the Kimberly-Clark Diaper Bank!

-Join us on #GivingTuesday (Tuesday, November 29) for one of our Community Diaper Repacks!
+Join us throughout 2023 for our Community Diaper Repacks.
 See repack times below.
 Select your preferred time to be taken to our registration site.

 Diapers are repacked into standard size packages to ensure that each recipient receives the same amount of diapers, no matter which diaper bank distribution agency they use.
 Repacking is easy, but does require the ability to stand for the 2 hour period.